aumtuhin/Journey/README.md

 As we are using mongoDB database you can either use mongoDB from your local computer or you can use mongoDB database from mongoDB official site

 * Go to the [MongoDB](https://www.mongodb.com/) website
-* Create an account free or sign in
+* Create an account for free or sign in
 * Create a new project and cluster
 * Click on connection and copy the connection string
 * Go to the db.js file from Config folder and pase it as below: